How to Budget Your Money and Save

 How do you reduce your grocery spending that much?
 Coupons are the first and most obvious step.
 If that doesn’t do it, then consider switching grocery stores.
 My family now does nearly all of our shopping at a discount grocery chain called Aldi.
 It routinely saves us hundreds each month.
 Consider getting rid of brand loyalties, only buy items when they’re on sale and stop buying pre-made foods.
 All of these tips will help you shave money from the grocery bill.

 My family has been without cable television for over 5 years now.
 Lots of people wonder how we’re able to live like this.
 When we watch TV, we wonder how people can pay money for it.
 The sheer number of commercials alone is distracting.
 We thought we were making a sacrifice, but actually ended up preferring life without regular TV.
 We have Netflix and love it.

-Other Budget Areas We Could Cut
+Other Budget Areas Where We Can Save Money

 There were plenty of other spots that I could have cut.
 I wouldn’t hesitate to get rid of cable (although Internet would need to stick around).
 I also would switch phone carriers to something cheaper.
 We could probably save a little on electricity by adjusting the household temperature and making sure we’re not leaving lights and TVs on all day.

 Other more drastic options would be selling the cars and buying a used, but paid for vehicle (this would also drop the car insurance down).
 Lastly, sometimes life requires everyone to make sacrifices, so the kid’s sax class and the other kid’s skate park memberships might need to be cancelled.